snap-stanford/snap-python/doc/source/reference/graphs.rst

         Returns an edge iterator referring to edge between node IDs *SrcNId* and *DstNId* in the graph.
 Since this is an undirected graph *GetEI(SrcNId, DstNId)* has the same effect as *GetEI(DstNId, SrcNId)*.

-     .. describe:: GetRndNId()

-        Returns an ID of a random node in the graph.

-     .. describe:: GetRndNI()

-        Returns a node interator referring to a random node in the graph.

      .. describe:: Empty()